-Clause Each item of data given below is cross-referenced to the clause in the General Conditions of Contract to which it mainly applies.
-1 The Service Provider is the company, close corporation, natural person, consortium, joint venture of partnership named in Form of Offer and Acceptance by the tendering Service Provider.
-5.3 The authorised and designated representative of the Service Provider is the Lead Consultant / Professional Architect named on the Project by the Service Provider (Name of authorized person) 5.4.1 (Name of authorized person) hereby confirm that the Service Provider known as: more by commit and the control of the more than the control of the (Legal name of entity tendering herein)

-Clause Tendering on the project: (Name of project as per Form of Offer and Acceptance) holds professional indemnity insurance cover, from an approved insurer, duly registered with the Finance Services Board, of not less than the amount required as cover relative to the size of project, with the first amount payable not exceeding 5% of the value of indemnity.
+C1.2.3 Data provided by the Service Provider Clause Each item of data given below is cross-referenced to the clause in the General Conditions of Contract to which it mainly applies.
+1 The Service Provider is the company, close corporation, natural person, consortium, joint venture or partnership named in Form of Offer and Acceptance by the tendering Service Provider.
+5.3 The authorised and designated representative of the Service Provider is the Lead Consultant / Professional Architect named on the Project by the Service Provider Indemnification of the Employer I, the undersigned, being duly authorized by the Service Provider, in terms of the completed resolution 5.4.1 (Name of authorized person) hereby confirm that the Service Provider known as: (Legal name of entity tendering herein) Tendering on the project: (Name of project as per Form of Offer and Acceptance) holds professional indemnity insurance cover, from an approved insurer, duly registered with the Finance Services Board, of not less than the amount required as cover relative to the size of project, with the first amount payable not exceeding 5% of the value of indemnity.
 I further confirm that the Service Provider will keep such professional indemnity fully subscribed.
 I further confirm that should the professional indemnity insurance, with no knowledge of the Employer, be allowed to lapse at any time or in the event of the Service Provider cancelling such professional indemnity insurance, with no knowledge of the Employer, at any time or if such professional indemnity cover is not sufficient, then the Service Provider, i. accepts herewith full liability for the due fulfilment of all obligations in respect of this Service; and hereby indemnifies, and undertakes to keep indemnified, the Employer in respect of all actions, proceedings, liability, claims, damages, costs and expenses in relation to and arising out of the agreement and/or from the aforesaid Service Provider's intentional and/or negligent wrongful acts, errors and/or omissions in its performance on this Contract.
 I confirm that the Service Provider undertakes to keep the Employer indemnified, as indicated above, beyond the Final Completion Certificate/Final Certificate by the Employer (whichever is applicable) for a period of five (5) years after the issue of such applicable certificate.
-I confirm that the Service Provider renounces the benefit of the exception is non causa debiti, non numeratae pecuniae and excussionis or any other exceptions which may be legally raised against the enforceability of this indemnification.
-5.4.1 Notwithstanding the indemnification required above, the Employer reserves the right to claim damages from the Service Provider for this Project where the Service Provider neglects to discharge its obligations in terms of this agreement.
-Name: Signature: Capacity:
+5.4.1 I confirm that the Service Provider renounces the benefit of the exception is non causa debiti, non numeratae pecuniae and excussionis or any other exceptions which may be legally raised against the enforceability of this indemnification.

 Clause

+Notwithstanding the indemnification required above, the Employer reserves the right to claim damages from the Service Provider for this Project where the Service Provider neglects to discharge its obligations in terms of this agreement.

+Name:

+Signature:

+Capacity:

-As an extension of the definitions contained in clause 1 hereof, Key Persons must, for the purposes of this Contract, include one or more of the professionally registered principal(s) of the Service Provider, and/or, one or more professional(s) employed to render professional services, for whom certified copies of certificates or other documentation clearly proving current professional registration with the relevant council, including registration numbers, must be included with the tender as part of the returnable documentation.
+As an extension of the definitions contained in clause 1 hereof, Key Persons must, for the purposes of the Contract, include one or more of the professionally registered principal(s) of the Service Provider, and/of one or more professional(s) employed to render professional services, for whom certified copies of certificates or other documentation clearly proving current professional registration with the relevant councincluding registration numbers, must be included with the tender as part of the returnable documentation.
 The Key Persons and their jobs / functions in relation to the Services are:

 7.1.2 Name Principal and/or employed professional(s) Specific duties

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

 9.

 10.

 7.2 A Personnel Schedule is not requ ired.

 If the space provided in the table utilized for such purpose above is not sufficient to describe the specific duties, this space may be